bradleeharr/ChessAI/README.md

 3. Run
     * `python from_colab/main.py`
 4. Weights and Biases requires an API key - you will have to create an account or provide an API key
+    * Go to https://wandb.ai/home for an API key, or press "3" after running to skip this and not have results visualized.

 <details open>
 <summary>Requirements</summary>